jessexu117/GQuant/README.md

 A Simple Event-driven Backtester for futures market with Python 3.x

+Author: Jesse J. Hsu

+Email: jinjie.xu@whu.edu.cn

-Note: GQuant is a simple backtesting frame for Chinese Futures Market.
+**Note:** GQuant is a simple backtesting frame for Chinese Futures Market.
 Personally speaking, it's a efficient tool or project to understand the key idea of event-driven programming model and object-oriented programming with Python, and their application on quantitative development/financial computing.

 ## Environment：